MephistoDevelop/SocialBook/README.md

 [Microverse](https://www.microverse.org/)

 -The objetive from this project is build the core of logic from Facebook page.
+-Take a look to the live version below:

 #### [Live view - SocialBook Page](https://socialbook2019.herokuapp.com)